ckeditor/ckeditor4/tests/plugins/copyformatting/manual/stickyinline.md

 **Expected:**

-Sticky mode is not switched off after applying styles.
+* Sticky mode is not switched off after applying styles.
+* Other toolbar buttons have correct state.

 **Unexpected:**

-Sticky mode is switched off after applying styles.
+* Sticky mode is switched off after applying styles.
+* Other toolbar buttons have incorrect state.